strayrobots/3d-annotation-tool/README.md

 ## Community

-Join our open Slack workspace for discussion about the project, Q&A, and point cloud annotation in general.
+We have an open Slack workspace for discussion about the project, Q&A, and point cloud annotation in general.
 Join the workspace via the invite link [here](https://join.slack.com/t/pointcloudstu-z352533/shared_invite/zt-15u80fl51-~iwhKfXYjlRH2djTrTYLHg).